skylinego/ticketBooking/README.md

 ---
 1. Users are provided seats based on the availability.
 2. The algorithm to find the best seats are: the closer the distance from seat to the center of venue, the better the seat.
 3. Hold time for the seats is 30 seconds.
-If the user doesn't reserve the seats before 30 seconds, then the holds are removed and user has to send a request again to hold the seats.
+If the user doesn't reserve the seats before 30 seconds, the holds are removed and user has to send a request again to hold the seats.
-4. Jdbm2 (https://code.google.com/archive/p/jdbm2/) is used to store the ticket booking information such as available seats, seathold and on disk.
+4. Jdbm2 (https://code.google.com/archive/p/jdbm2/) is used to store the ticket booking information such as available seats, seathold and reservation on disk.
-5. REST API can be provided by using PlayFramework.
-(Not implemented this time).
+5. REST API can be provided by using PlayFramework or other framework.
+(Not implemented now).

 ### Building Project
 ---